 - Use non-square pictures only and only when there is a pressing need to do so.
 I will not crop a wide image to show as a square.
 When you have to do so, resize the image so that the width is 1080 pixels!
 Another thing to remember that the default ‘non-square’ sizes should be between the ratios of 1.91:1 and 4:5.
 Any ratio outside this is forced to be cropped (This translates to a range from 566 pixels to 1350 pixels, when the width is kept at the 1080 standard)

-- The size maybe small but the resolution is very high of these small display screens.
-So, have good amount of details in areas which you want to show.
-Use sharpening on all your images as the last step (before saving the photograph).
+- The size may be small but the resolution is very high of these small display screens.
+So, have a good amount of details in areas which you want to show.
+Use sharpening on all your images (as a final step in your workflow before saving the photograph).
 Here is the correct way to do it – Sharpening.

 - Hashtag (ah.. that word again) as per the viewers you want to reach out to.
 In the screenshot on top of this article, I have hashtagged the state and their tourism as well, in the hope that people interested in that aspect will also see my upload.